 We operate from a context known as "harm reduction."
 This means that we want to help you reduce the harms associated with your addictive behavior.
 Toward this, quitting the behavior entirely, or moderating the behavior, are both acceptable goals.
 We will work with you on creating a detailed plan to succeed in your goal.
 Subsequently, we will assess with you how well you are succeeding, and help you iron out any difficulties you are experiencing.
 Ultimately, we want to help you to overcome your distress in order to live a more desirable life in a way that is meaningful and fulfilling to you.
 For some people, achieving an increased level of life satisfaction can precede changes in overcoming addictive behavior.
 We do not require you to change your addictive behavior first.

 Despite these commonly used metaphors, counseling is not "treatment," and addiction is not a "disease."
-Instead, counseling is a relationship between two people in which they discuss how one person can live a better life.
+Instead, counseling is a relationship between two people in which they discuss how the client can live a better life.
 Addiction, rather than being a disease, is a learned behavior that is under the control of the individual and can be changed through psychological and behavioral means.
 Our counseling sessions will help you better understand how you have continued to value your addictive behavior (the immediate pay-offs of the behavior), and how that conflicts with your deeper values and goals (the longer-term consequences).
 We can help you restructure aspects of your life in a way that has you devoting your time/attention to what is really important to you.
 This approach is based in the tradition of professional psychological counseling and has little to do with the standard approach of addiction "treatment," which is heavily based in getting clients to buy into the disease model of addiction, the idea of powerlessness, and the need to work the 12 Steps.

 Before meeting you, we do not make any assumptions about you, your behavior, or how to help you change.
 Rather, we work with you on helping you construct a life that is more meaningful and fulfilling according to your values and goals.
-This individualized approach is standard in general counseling situations, but quite lacking in most U.S. in addiction counseling (despite common claims of individualizing treatment).
+This individualized approach is standard in general counseling situations, but quite lacking in most U.S. addiction counseling (despite common claims of individualizing treatment).
 We are here to provide you with professional counseling applied to addictive behaviors, that addresses all areas of your life that are important to you.